Doctors use some strange words.

 - Skeleton — This refers to the bones your body is made up of, it’s the framework that supports your body.

 - Brain — The most important organ in your body.
 It’s protected by your skull and controls all of your thoughts and movements.

 - Heart — The other most important organ of the body.
 This is located in your chest and pumps blood throughout your body.

 - Lungs — You have two lungs underneath your ribs.
 They help breathe in air and keep it in your body.

-- Liver — Your liver is located on the left side of your body, beneath your lungs.
+- Liver — Your liver is located on the right side of your body, beneath your lungs.
 It helps clean out bile (liquid that helps digestion) and other toxins in your body.